 When dogs attack, they can cause serious and life-threatening bodily injuries.
 Some of the most common dog bite injuries include lacerations, puncture wounds, infections, and significant loss of flesh.
 Survivors may have to deal with permanent scarring, disfigurement, and emotional trauma because of a dog attack.
 If you or a loved one suffered a dog bite injury, speak to a San Antonio dog bite attorney the Law Offices of Maloney & Campolo.
-Initial personal injury consultations are free.
+Initial case evaluations are free.

 Why Choose Our Lawyers?

 - We provide honest, transparent answers.
-We encourage clients to call the office 24/7, where a San Antonio dog bite injury attorney (not an assistant) will answer questions and concerns.
+We encourage clients to call the office 24/7, where a San Antonio dog bite lawyer (not an assistant) will answer questions and concerns.

 - We have a case history of success.
 Our success rate is 95%.
-We have secured over $150 million in financial awards for personal injury clients.
+We have secured over $150 million in financial awards for personal injury claims.

 - We only charge attorney’s fees if the case succeeds.
 You will never pay any fees upfront or out of pocket – or at all, unless we win.